Frequently Asked Questions

 What does a forfeit mean and how can I avoid getting one?

 A team forfeits if they fail to have the minimum number of players present at game time.
 If a team forfeits for whatever reason that team will be assessed a $10.00 forfeit fee.
-The forfeit fee must be paid at the Campus Recreation Administrative Office before the team’s next scheduled game.
+The forfeit fee must be paid at the Recreation & Wellness Administrative Suite before the team’s next scheduled game.
 Failure to do so will result in the team being removed from the league.
 The Intramural Staff will not accept forfeit fees at the game sites.
 It is the entire team’s responsibility to know when it’s games are scheduled and to show up on time (it is recommended that teams show up 15 minutes prior to the scheduled start time so that games may begin on time).
 If a team forfeits twice it is removed from the league and will not be allowed to compete in playoffs.

 What happens if my team forfeits?

 When a team forfeits for the first time during the regular season, the team will be required to pay a $10.00 forfeit fee.
-The forfeit fee can be paid at the Campus Recreation Administrative Suite located on the 4th floor of the Student Recreation Center during normal business hours.
+The forfeit fee can be paid at the Recreation & Wellness Administrative Suite located on the 4th floor of the Student Recreation Center during normal business hours.
 The fee must be paid prior to the team’s next scheduled competition in order to remain in the league.
 After paying the fee, the team must present the payment receipt to the supervisor on duty at the playing site.
 Failure to present the receipt will result in the team not being allowed to play.

 If a team forfeits a second time during the regular season or once during playoffs, the offending team will be removed from further competition in the league.